Parallels/prl-devops-service/README.md

 The Parallels Desktop DevOps is a service that is written in Go and it is a very light height designed to provide some of the missing remote management tools for virtual machines running remotely in Parallels Desktop.
-It uses rest api to execute the necessary steps.
+It uses rest API to execute the necessary steps.
 It also has RBAC (Role Based Access Control) to allow for a secure way of managing virtual machines.
 You can manage most of the operations for a Virtual Machine Lifecycle.